 Community outreach and support programs

-The Hemophilia Program receives federal grant money that supports community outreach such as school visits; home visits; and education of community physicians, nurses, and emergency room personnel.
-We provide a hemophilia support group for pediatric patients and families, as well as a week-long summer camp for children.
+The Hemophilia Program receives federal grant money that supports community outreach such as school visits, home visits, and education of community physicians, nurses, and emergency room personnel.
+We provide a hemophilia support group for pediatric patients and families and a week-long summer camp for children.

 Patient and Family Support Services programs

 Dartmouth Cancer Center's Patient and Family Support Services offers a variety of free programs that enhance the well-being of patients and caregivers throughout the cancer journey.

 - Chair massage, bodywork, and Reiki sessions

 - Patient and Family Resource Library: a lending library with helpful books, DVDs, and videos

 - Art cart projects and "Sand Tray" art therapy

 - Writing for Healing: six-week expressive writing groups